Abaqa Khan: Golden Horde

 Since Hulagu's reign, the Mongols of the Ilkhanate had been at war with the Mongols of the Golden Horde.
-This continued into Abaqa's reign, and the Golden Horde invaded the Ilkhanate in the Spring after his accession.
+This continued into Abaqa's reign, and the Golden Horde invaded the Ilkhanate in the spring after his accession.
 The invasion was partly due to an alliance between the Golden Horde and the Egyptian Mamluks.
 As part of this alliance, the Golden Horde attempted to distract Abaqa through attacks on his territories so as to keep him from invading Mamluk-held Syria.
 The hostilities continued until the death of the Golden Horde's khan, Berke, in 1267.
 The Great Khan Kublai attempted to intervene to stop the civil war, and due to his influence, the Golden Horde's new khan, Möngke Temür did not launch a major invasion into Abaqa's territory.
-However, Möngke Temür still established an alliance with the Egyptian Mamluk sultan Baibars promising that he would attack Abaqa and share any conquered territories.
+However, Möngke Temür still commanded Commander Nogai to establish an alliance with the Egyptian Mamluk sultan Baibars promising that he would attack Abaqa and share any conquered territories.
 But, at the same time, Möngke Temür sent envoys to congratulate Abaqa when the Ilkhan defeated Ghiyas-ud-din Baraq.
 In 1270, he allowed Mengu-Timur to collect his revenues from workshops in Iran.

 Chagataids

 Ögedei's grandson Kaidu, Batu's grandson Mengu-Timur and Baraq of the Chagatai Khanate formed an alliance against Kublai Khan and Abaqa in Talas.
 They appointed Kaidu a ruler of Central Asia.
 The resulting Kaidu–Kublai war which started in 1268 would carry on until the end of the century.

-In 1270, Baraq Khan of the Chagatai Khanate tried to annex Iran, which resulting in an attack on Abaqa who was in the city of Herat.
+In 1270, Baraq Khan of the Chagatai Khanate tried to annex Iran, which resulted in an attack on Abaqa who was in the city of Herat.
 However, Abaqa was able to launch a successful defence and also defeated Baraq's relative Teguder in Georgia.
 In the following year, he retaliated by sending an army against the Chagatai Khanate.
 They plundered Bukhara and surrounding areas.
-There were small conflicts between Abaqha and the Qara'unas who were under the control of Chagatai nobles until 1280.
+There were small conflicts between Abaqa and the Qara'unas who were under the control of Chagatai nobles until 1280.